-The student's Comprehensive Examination Committee will prepare the questions, grade the answers, and determine if the student has passed all the sections of the exam.
+The student's Comprehensive Examination Committee will prepare the questions, grade the answers, and determine if the student has passed all the sections of the exam using the qualitative evaluation "Pass" or "Fail".
 All members of the student's committee will participate in these three tasks.
-In evaluating student performance on each section of the exam, there must be at least four favorable votes (of five) among the committee to confer successful completion of that part of the examination.
+In evaluating student performance on each section of the exam, there must be at least four favorable votes (out of five) among the committee to confer successful completion of that part of the examination.